At a Glance

 Automating patient statements, and offering a variety of payment options, will help improve A/R by making it easier for patients to pay and for the practice to collect.

-It will also save your front office time spent following up.
-With automated statements, depending on your chosen solution, you might send out email statements within a certain time frame of a balance appearing in a patient’s account.
+It will also save your staff time following up.
+With automated statements, depending on your chosen solution, you might transmit statements via email within a certain time frame of a balance appearing in a patient’s account.

 However you choose to automate your patient statements and payment options, doing so will streamline your collections, making them more convenient for you and patients.